-For the record, each module works out at $100 an hour.
-The seven-week course costs $2,250 and to qualify you need to be 18+ years of age, have a Bachelor’s degree, and have finished a college-level foundational course in both Chemistry and Biology.
+The seven-week certificate course costs $2,250.
+To qualify, you need to be 18+ years of age, have a Bachelor’s degree, and finish a college-level foundational course in chemistry and biology.

 5 – Northern Michigan University

-NMU is offering one of the most detailed weed-related degree programs in the United States.
-Now, you can earn a degree in Medicinal Plant Chemistry which includes material on horticulture, marketing, biology, chemistry, and financial management.
+NMU is offering one of the most detailed cannabis-related degree programs in the United States.
+As we mentioned above, it offers a degree in Medicinal Plant Chemistry.
+The program includes material on horticulture, marketing, biology, chemistry, and financial management.
 Within this major, there are also a few specific tracks, including one with a bio-analytical focus.

 The versatility of this degree course is one of its biggest selling points.
 Even if you don’t move into the marijuana industry, the knowledge you gain will enable you to work in one of several industries.
 Not many people understand biology, accountancy, and chemistry!
-A total of 120 credits is required for this degree, and you need at least a ‘C’ in a chemistry course to apply for the medicinal plant chemistry major.
+A total of 120 credits is required for this degree.
+You also need at least a ‘C’ in a chemistry course to apply.

 Within two years of its formation, the Medicinal Plant Chemistry attracted enrolment of 230 students.
-If you fancy taking the trip to Michigan to learn, bear in mind that the average first-year cost at NMU is over $16,000; a figure that falls to $10,000 for in-state pupils.
+If you fancy making the trip to Michigan to learn, bear in mind that the average first-year cost at NMU is over $16,000, a figure that falls to $10,000 for in-state pupils.

 Final Thoughts on Cannabis Degrees

-Finally, the stoner’s dream of earning a degree in weed has become a reality.
+Finally, the dream of earning a degree in cannabis has become a reality.
 Alas, you have zero chance of graduating if you adopt the stereotypical ‘stoner’ work ethic.
-These are hard courses, and you will only make the grade if you consistently work hard.
+These are difficult courses, and you will only make the grade if you consistently work hard.
 One of the most impressive aspects of these degree courses is that they teach students real-world skills.

-Even if they don’t enter the weed industry, having financial management ability, and knowledge of biology and chemistry will place graduates in a strong position in the job market.
+Even if they don’t enter the marijuana industry, having financial management ability and knowledge of biology and chemistry will place graduates in a strong position in the job market.